PeterJonesProjects/projects-msc/README.md

 * __Project objective:__ Building classifiers using statistical methods such as logistic regression and linear discriminant analysis (LDA) and evaluating their performance through cross-validation.

-* __Project outcome:__ The project successfully developed classifiers to predict breast cancer presence using statistical methods, and demonstrated the effectiveness of these methods in identifying predictors of cancer presence.
+* __Outcome:__ The project successfully developed classifiers to predict breast cancer presence using statistical methods, and demonstrated the effectiveness of these methods in identifying predictors of cancer presence.
 A mathemcatical question relating to logistic regression and linear discriminant analysis was also answered.

 | Languages| Applications   |      Major Libraries      |